 - Where do you intend to keep your backups?

-Choosing the cloud backup and DR solution that’s your best fit
+Choosing the cloud backup and disaster recovery solution that’s your best fit

 - What platforms do you want to support—virtual, physical, or both?